stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ### Total Suspended Solids

-Based on linear models of *ln*-transformed TSS versus individual predictors, the strong predictors identified for copper include: totRES, traffic, sqrt\_popn, sqrt\_CO2\_res, sqrt\_CO2\_tot, sqrt\_CO2\_com, sqrt\_CO2\_road, devAge2 (Fig 4.11).
+Based on linear models of *ln*-transformed TSS versus individual predictors, the strong predictors identified for TSS include: totRES, traffic, sqrt\_popn, sqrt\_CO2\_res, sqrt\_CO2\_tot, sqrt\_CO2\_com, sqrt\_CO2\_road, devAge2 (Fig 4.11).
 Paved was added to the list because it was a strong predictor for an older version of the model, and paved